gwm17/NucKage/README.md

 - `premake5 gmake2`
 - `make -j 4`

+NucKage comes with a UI to generate configuration files, called Roles.
+The RoleGUI is written in python and uses Qt5 with the qtpy front-end wrapper.
+To use the RoleGUI one must have installed the qtpy library as well as one of the supported QT5 libraries (pyqt5 or PySide2).
+To launch the RoleGUI simply run `./bin/RoleGUI` from the top level directory of the repository.

 ## Usage
 NucKage expects to be run from the top level directory of the repository as `./bin/NucKage <config>`.
-Currently NucKage accepts a single argument as the configuration file to be used.
-Configurations are currently written by hand, however a UI is planned to be developed to generate config files.
+Currently NucKage accepts a single argument as the configuration (role) file to be used.
+Configurations are in plain-text, so with an example one would be able to write a role from scratch, however the RoleGUI is provided to make generating roles more straightforward as well as provide some simple checks to make sure a role will actually be valid for NucKage.
 In the future NucKage will also allow for an argument specifying the number of threads to allocate to the thread pool.
 NucKage saves a set of histograms and graphs to a ROOT outputfile specified in the configuration file.

 ## Principles